sahilnishad/Forecasting_COVID-19_Cases_Using_FB_Prophet/README.md

 # Forecasting COVID-19 Cases Using FB Prophet

-#### This is a time series forecasting using FB Prophet aiming to forecast upcoming confirmed and active cases of COVID-19 in worldwide and India.
+#### This is a time series forecasting using FB Prophet aiming to forecast upcoming confirmed and active cases of COVID-19 in worldwide and India by the end of June.

 ![](/images/cover.png)
  #